New Jersey wine: Warren Hills AVA

+Warren Hills American Viticultural Area was established by ATF in 1988.
+It encompasses 226 sqmi entirely within Warren County, New Jersey.
+This area is historically renown for dairy farming with rolling hills and valleys of the Highlands physiographic province and drained by the Musconetcong River and Delaware River watersheds.
+Approximately 100 acre are cultivated primarily planted with French hybrid grapes.
+As of 2019, there are 5 wineries in the Warren Hills.

 Outer Coastal Plain AVA

-The Outer Coastal Plain American Viticultural Area was established by federal regulation in 2007.
+Outer Coastal Plain American Viticultural Area was established by the Alcohol and Tobacco Tax and Trade Bureau (TTB) in 2007.
 It consists of most of the southern half of New Jersey, spanning 2250000 acre across nine counties.
 This AVA is roughly equivalent to the Outer Coastal Plain physiographic province, including most of the State's Atlantic coastline and the area known as the Pine Barrens.
 Almost seventy percent (70%) of state grape production is located within this area.
 According to the 2007 Census of Agriculture, 713 acres of the state's 1,043 acres dedicated to grape production (both wineries and commercial vineyards) were located in the counties that comprise the Outer Coastal Plain—Atlantic County (21 farms, 207 acres), Cape May County (10 farms, 100 acres), Cumberland County (6 farms, 14 acres), Camden County (8 farms, 88 acres), Burlington County (12 farms, 86 acres), Gloucester County (10 farms, 48 acres), Monmouth County (23 farms, 40 acres), Ocean County (10 farms, 104 acres), Salem County (5 farms, 26 acres).

 This region is known for its high production yields for all crops and is the center of New Jersey's blueberry, cranberry and tomato production.
 It is characterized by a combination of factors conducive to cultivating grapes, including a climate moderated by the influence of Delaware Bay and the Atlantic Ocean, a growing season extending 190–220 days, and fertile sand and sandy loam soils.
 This longer growing season and warmer climate allows the region to grow vinifera varieties that are too cold sensitive to be cultivated in the Northeastern United States.
 As of 2019, 25 of New Jersey's 51 wineries are located within this viticultural area (32 when including the wineries in the Cape May Peninsula AVA, which is entirely contained within the Outer Coastal Plain AVA).